d-morrison/IntroStatActivities/_book/06-inference-1cat.md

 ## Handedness of male boxers

 Left-handedness is a trait that is found in about 10% of the population.
-Past studies have shown that left-handed men are over-represented among professional fighters.
+Past studies have shown that left-handed men are over-represented among professional boxers.
 The fighting claim states that left-handed men have an advantage in competition.
-In this random sample of 500 male boxers we will see if there is an over-prevalence of left-handed fighters.
+In this random sample of 500 male professional boxers we want to see if there is an over-prevalence of left-handed fighters.

-### Summary statistics review {-}
+### Summary statistics review: Complete Q1 - 4 before coming to class {-}

 1. What are the observational units?